atlarge-research/opencraft-tutorial/README.md

 ## BONUS: Connect to Your Own Opencraft Game

 While debugging your Opencraft experiments, it can be useful to see what the game and its emulated players are doing.
-Because the DAS-5 worker nodes are not accessible from the Internet, we cannot *directly* connect to the Opencraft server with our local Minecraft client.
+Because the DAS-5 worker nodes are not accessible from the Internet, you cannot *directly* connect to the Opencraft server with our local Minecraft client.
-However, we can work around this by chaining two SSH tunnels.
+However, you can work around this by chaining two SSH tunnels.

 Start by running Opencraft on a DAS-5 worker node by starting an experiment or by launching the game manually.
 Next, use `preserve -llist` to identify which machine (e.g., node0XY) is running the Opencraft server.<sup id="a4">[4](#fn4)</sup> Now create two SSH tunnels from your local machine to the worker node that is running the Opencraft server, replacing `node0XY` with the correct hostname: